Last updated 26-01-21

 In connection with end-of-life vehicles, Ireland’s recycling and recovery record is patchy.
 We only reached the targets set for 2006 in 2012.
 Higher targets were introduced for 2015, and in 2016 we had not yet recovered enough materials from end-of-life vehicles to achieve the new recovery target.
 To address weaknesses in this sector, the producer compliance scheme ELV Environmental Services (ELVES) was established in 2017.
 ELVES works with end-of-life vehicle treatment facilities and shredders to improve Ireland’s recycling and recovery performance.

 Some wastes need to be handled and treated with special care because they pose a threat to human health and the environment.
 Such wastes are called ‘hazardous’.
-Most of the hazardous waste in Ireland is produced by industry, but all economic sectors and also households contributed to the approximately 436,000 tonnes of hazardous waste generated in Ireland in 2017.
+Most of the hazardous waste in Ireland is produced by industry, but all economic sectors and also households contribute to the hazardous waste generated in Ireland in each year.

-Figure 7 show that the generation of hazardous waste rose considerably in 2016 and 2017.
-This change was driven by increased tonnages of contaminated soils from construction and demolition sites and of ash from municipal waste incinerators.
+Our section on hazardous waste shows that the generation of hazardous waste has been increasing since 2012.
 By reducing the amount of hazardous waste we produce, we can protect our environment and our health.
 The national hazardous waste management plan describes how hazardous waste is managed in Ireland, it suggests how we can improve this and how we can enhance data on hazardous waste generation.

-Demolishing and constructing buildings and roads leads to huge amounts of mixed and single material waste streams.
-The tonnage of soil and stones that is moved from construction sites to soil recovery facilities and landfills (74% of total) dwarfs all other construction and demolition waste.
-Next in size are mineral (concrete, bricks and gypsum) waste and metal waste.
+Demolishing and constructing buildings and roads leads to huge amounts of waste.
+The tonnage of soil and stones that is moved from construction sites to soil recovery facilities and landfills dwarfs all other construction and demolition waste.
+Next in size is mineral (concrete, bricks, tiles and similar) waste.